Nuclear Power in Spain

 ENRESA (Empresa Nacional de Residuos Radiactivos SA) was established in 1984 as a state-owned company to take over radioactive waste management and decommissioning of nuclear plants.
 It is now the only state-owned part of the nuclear fuel cycle in Spain.

 It drew up a General Plan for radioactive wastes which was approved by parliament in 1999.
-Its is based on nuclear power plant lives of 40 years, and addresses the need to manage almost 200,000 cubic metres of low and intermediate-level wastes and 10,000 cubic metres of spent fuel and other high-level wastes.
+It is based on nuclear power plant lives of 40 years, and addresses the need to manage almost 200,000 cubic metres of low and intermediate-level wastes and 10,000 cubic metres of used fuel and other high-level wastes.

 ENRESA's low and intermediate-level waste storage facility is at El Cabril, Cordoba.
 It has operated since 1961.